betfair-datascientists/betfair-datascientists.github.io/src/modelling/springRacingDatathon.md

 ## The Competition

 Think you’ve got what it takes to model **Thoroughbred Racing** markets?
-Now’s your chance to showcase your data modeling skills in **Betfair’s 2025 Springacing Datathon!**
+Now’s your chance to showcase your data modeling skills in **Betfair’s 2025 Spring Racing Datathon!**

 With **$5,000 in prizes** on offer, this is your opportunity to create a predictive model that accurately **prices up Place markets** across Victorian Thoroughbred racing.
 Whether you're a seasoned pro or new to racing analytics, we encourage you to get creative — adapt your skills from other fields, improve an existing model, or start fresh!

 This year’s Datathon takes place over **3 weeks**, featuring a curated selection of **real Thoroughbred races**.
-Participants will be challenged to produce **probabilistic prices for each runner in the Place market**, with performance measured against real-world outcomes to determine model accuracy and leaderboard rankings.
+Participants will be challenged to produce **probabilities for each runner in the Place market**, with performance measured against real-world outcomes to determine model accuracy and leaderboard rankings.

 - **Leaderboard updates** will be posted here throughout the competition, so check back often.
 - Join the conversation in the Quants Discord server (**#datathon** channel), where you can discuss models with fellow participants.